 - Everyone must stop work immediately. - The students will file out of the classroom quietly, following the exit route for their classroom.
-Walk don't run! - Students will move calmly and quickly to the designated area. - Once outside, the teacher will check the roll using NaviGate Prepared.
+Walk don't run! - Students will move calmly and quickly to the designated area. - Once outside, the teacher will check the roll using the NaviGate Prepared App.
 No talking!